 I will always be a writer.
 I have been a writer long before I understood that telling stories and making up friends was not something I would grow out of.
 I will never stop being a writer.
 It is not a dream.

 The dream is where I don’t have to be something else.
-The dream is a life where I work hard enough, get up early enough, hit my word count goals enough days of enough weeks of enough months until I can support myself writing, until I am a writer in profession as well as passion.
+The dream is a life where I work hard enough, get up early enough, hit my word count goals enough days of enough weeks of enough months until I can support myself writing, until I am a full-time novelist in profession as well as passion.
 The dream is to support myself with my art.

 It won’t be easy.
-Three years after I first forayed into the publishing world, I have my battle scars.
+Six years after I first forayed into the publishing world, I have my battle scars.
 I have already faced seemingly insurmountable challenges and I know there are many more before me.
 From where I sit, the fog still has yet to clear.

-But that’s okay, because dreams should be everything.
+But that’s okay.
+Because dreams should be everything.
 Dreams don’t have to be rational.
 They have to be all-encompassing, wild, fantastic.
 Because that makes it worth it.
 Even if I have to change my dream of one day being a full-time writer, even if my dream takes another form, a different shape, a road I haven’t yet seen on the map, I will be happy.
 After all, it is still early and when the fog does clear, there will be a great, shining sky behind it.♦